nekrutnikolai/mysite/content/posts/rc-lego-car.md

 I am very impressed with the performance of this car.
 It has enough torque to just about climb over anything and on a 3S 2200mAh LiPo, the battery lasts for ages, about 1.5 hrs of regular use.

 However, LEGO Technic clearly isn't designed for this.
-For instance, the lego axles heated up so much that they fused the gears on them permanently.
+For instance, the lego axles heated up so much that they fused the gears onto them permanently.
 I sprayed the moving parts with WD-40, but that didn't seem to help too much for some reason.

 ## What are it's features?